-Located in the historic Hooper-Hathaway House (1682), this intimate space contains over 600 books, and nearly as many periodicals and documents pertaining to the unique cross-section of literary and historical context that makes our historic campus so special.
+The House of the Seven Gables Research Library is in the historic Hooper-Hathaway House (1682).
+This intimate space contains over hundreds of books, periodicals, and documents pertaining to the cross-section of literary and historical context that makes our site so special.

 Our collection of documents, separate from our archival holdings, contains research exclusive to our site, including studies of the Turner, Ingersoll, and Upton families, analysis of Caroline Emmerton’s philanthropic works, and a wide array of past policies and programming that would be of interest to anyone pursuing museum studies.
 Please note: access to our archives is limited.